VOLTTRON/volttron/README.md

    upstream link will be displayed on the page.
 Click on the upstream link name and delete it.

    b.
-Using "volttron-ctl" command on the publisher node.
+Using "volttron-ctl" command on the upstream server.
    ```
    vctl rabbitmq list-federation-parameters
    NAME                         URI